At this point, you’ve probably heard about Fatty Coffee or Bulletproof Coffee made famous by my buddy Dave Asprey.

 There’s nothing better than the rich smell of freshly-roasted #coffee wafting from your kitchen.
 Click To Tweet

-Next, I grind up what I need for my cup o’ joe, brew it in a French press, then froth it up with MCT oil and grass-fed butter or a bit of heavy cream.
+Next, I grind up what I need for my cup o’ joe, brew it in a French press, then froth it up with heavy cream or a bit of grass-fed butter.

 Leave the rest of the freshly roasted coffee beans in an open container on the counter overnight to gas off, then store in an airtight container in a cool dry place—like the pantry.
 It will be at it’s peak for the next few days.
 Best if used within 14 days.